diatsilva007/diatsilva007/README.md

 👨🏻‍💻 Software Engineer 🖥️
 ----------------------------------------------

 🫸 I've had the opportunity to work in a few different sectors, but I decided to choose information technology as my study and career.
 I've worked in the 🧑‍🏭 automotive sector, 🏙️ real estate sector, 🌇 commerce, 🏭 dairy and 🧑‍💻 technology.
-I have a degree in 🧑‍🎓 Information Systems and a 👨‍🎓 postgraduate degree in Software Engineering. 🧑‍💻

 * 🌍  I'm located in 🚩 Andrelândia, 🔺 MG - Brazil 🇧🇷
 * ✉️  You can contact me at [diogo.ataidee@gmail.com](mailto:diogo.ataidee@gmail.com)